AnuPlayz/Basic-C-Programs/README.md

 10. **Reverse of a Five-Digit Number:** Find and display the reverse of a five-digit number.

-11. **Sum of Digits in a Five-Digit Number:** Calculate and display the sum of all the digits in a five-digit number.
+11. **Sum of Digits in a Five-Digit Number:** Calculate the sum of all the digits in a five-digit number.